Getting Personal with My Mission

 It felt the truest of my drafts and the most applicable to my life.
 It articulates how I've learned to deal with the only thing certain in my work, family, and health—CHANGE.
 And it's what I want to remind myself of every day.

-This personal mission statement is a reflection not only of what I've learned in my 30-year career, but what was put to the test and reinforced in my recovery from a spinal cord injury over the past 2.5 years.
+This personal mission statement reflects what I've learned in my 30-year career and what was put to the test and reinforced in my recovery from a spinal cord injury.
 Not knowing whether I would ever walk again taught me deep and enduring lessons on how to handle uncertainty.

-When I met the unknown with curiosity over fear, I was able to stay positive and motivated.
+When I met the unknown with curiosity over fear, I could stay positive and motivated.

-When I celebrated the tiniest return of movement, I was able to focus on my adaptability instead of my disability.
+When I celebrated the tiniest return of movement, I could focus on my adaptability instead of my disability.

 And when I asked for and received help instead of armoring up, I showed up as my most authentic self.

 When I was willing to be vulnerable, improvements in my body and my mind followed.
-When I focused on what is, I was able to embrace the gifts of reality and reduce my suffering.
-All influenced my attitude, which became the key to my recovery as I progressed from a power wheelchair to a manual one, then a walker and forearm crutches to a hiking poles (and sometimes a cane).
+When I focused on what is, I could embrace the gifts of reality and reduce my suffering.
+All influenced my attitude, which became the key to my recovery as I progressed from a power wheelchair to a manual one, then a walker and forearm crutches to a hiking poles and canes.